 Classroom based learners are ultimately responsible for ensuring that their fees are paid, even where a third party (e.g. an employer) intends to pay on their behalf.

-All fees are due at enrolment and continuing attendance on a course or programme of study and sitting examinations is dependent on the payment of all fees due.
+All fees are due at enrolment, and continuing attendance on a course or programme of study and sitting examinations is dependent on the payment of all fees due.
 Appendix 1 sets out the fees payable for subsidised courses.
 Instalment arrangements are available provided that certain criteria are met.

 No tuition fees are payable by adult learners who meet the specified criteria in Appendix 1.

-A learner’s status at enrolment (e.g. employed, in receipt of eligible benefit) applies throughout the year on that learning aim.
+A learner’s status at enrolment (e.g. employed, in receipt of an eligible benefit) applies throughout the year on that learning aim.

 Other charges imposed by awarding organisations (re-marking, requests for scripts) will be passed on to all learners.